timdubbins/tap/README.md

 ### Who's it for?

-tap aims to make selecting albums from large collections a breeze.
 If you want a fast, minimal player for the terminal and quick access to your entire library, tap may be for you.

-### How to use
+## How to use

 ```bash
 > tap [path]